 - Interface testing helps check the applications of the security policies for robust communication between the different components in the application.

-- The testing helps in understanding the behaviour of the application in case of server or network issues.
+- The testing helps in understanding the behavior of the application in case of server or network issues.

 - It finds out the application areas primarily used by the users.
 Therefore, testing them properly.